Aging in Place Tips to Help You Plan for a Safe and Independent Future

 Cathy Orr, Co-Owner of The Uncluttered Life and Medical Paperwork

 Cathy holds a master’s degree in Medical Anthropology and a master’s degree in Health Policy and Law from UCSF.
 She also holds a master’s certificate in Patient Advocacy and has been trained by HICAP in both the states of California and Texas.
 HICAP, or the Health Insurance Counseling and Advocacy Program, is a free service that helps people with Medicare and other health insurance questions.
-HICAP offers counseling, education, and some legal services.
+HICAP offers counseling, education and some legal services.
 HICAP is a free, unbiased one-on-one assistance program.
 In California, insurance counselors are registered by the California Department of Aging.
 In Texas, the Texas Health Information, Counseling, and Advocacy Program (HICAP) is a free program that helps Medicare beneficiaries in Texas with counseling, enrollment, and information.
 HICAP is also known as the State Health Insurance Assistance Program (SHIP).

 Cathy can also help with decluttering paperwork, especially medical paperwork, which she does through The Uncluttered Life.
 Her degrees allow you to be effective in dealing with medical paperwork.
 In fact, paperwork is her strongest suit when it comes to organization.
 She understands the ins-and-outs of Medicare, what medical papers need to be kept and what can be tossed.
-She has an extensive background in Medicare and insurance billing, and is able to work well with older clients to rid themselves of many things they are afraid to toss.
+She has an extensive background in Medicare and insurance billing and is able to work well with older clients to rid themselves of many things they are afraid to toss.
 She finds that the less paperwork a person has, the easer it is to know where everything is.